 Choose the institution that is best suited for your research and your academic career.
 Both the appropriateness of the institution and the supervisor will be taken into account in the evaluation of your application.

 The Consortium of Humanities Centers and Institutes is a great resource, where you can explore the possibility of organizing a residency with one of the consortium’s centres or institutes.
 Consortium member residencies can help SSHRC Postdoctoral Fellowship holders strengthen their research, and can provide them with new research training and career development opportunities.
-For further details, please consult the Eligibility section of the SSHRC Postdoctoral Fellowships funding opportunity description.

 5. Can I apply if I wish to hold my SSHRC Postdoctoral Fellowship at the same university that awarded my PhD?